 We’re always happy to receive press enquires.
 Below is a press release – feel free to get in touch with email@example.com or 0131 554 4753 if you’d like any further info.
 We’ve got lots of high resolution images available on request.

-My business is called Picture to Puppet, we make custom puppets and toys to order.
-We’ve been going for 6 years and we’re based on Constitution Street in Leith.
-We’re now a team of 6.
+Picture to Puppet is a small Edinburgh business making custom puppets and soft toys to order.
+It was started in 2012, and we’re a small creative team based on Constitution Street in Leith.
 We make them from photographs, illustrations or descriptions.
-We also run a toy hospital called Leith Toy Hospital that repairs broken toys.
+We also set up our sister company, Leith Toy Hospital, which repairs all kinds of broken toys.

 What are our puppets and toys used for?

-We make them for a big range of different clients, they’re used for TV shows and theatre productions, comdians, ventriloquists and music videos; I made a lovely baboon puppet who is now a DJ and has his own little mixing deck!
+We make puppets and toys for a huge range of different clients, they’re used for TV shows and theatre productions, comdians, ventriloquists and music videos as well as schools, children’s healthcare providers, social workers and more.

 Lots of authors and illustrators have the characters in their books made up as puppets or toys, which are often really charismatic.